erhhung/homelab-k8s/README.md

     ansible-playbook storage.yml
     ```

-Alternatively, **run all 6 playbooks** directly from the project root folder:
+7. Create resources from manifest files

+    **IMPORTANT**: Resource manifests must specify the namespaces they wished to be installed
+    into because the playbook simply applies each one without targeting a specific namespace.

     ```bash
+    ansible-playbook manifests.yml
+    ```

+Alternatively, **run all 7 playbooks** automatically in order:

+```bash
 # pass options like -v and --step
 ./play.sh [ansible-playbook-opts]
 ```

-Output from `play.sh` will be logged in "`ansible/ansible.log`".
+Output from `play.sh` will be logged in "`ansible.log`".

 ### Optional Playbooks